hongchaodeng/hongchaodeng.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Hongchao Deng (邓洪超).
+Here are a few facts about me:

-- I rock a great mustache
+- I graduated from Carnegie Mellon University.
-- I'm extremely loyal to my family
+- I am a technical leader at Alibaba Cloud.

-What else do you need?
+- I contributed to a lot of open source projects and now authoring KubeVela project.

-### My story
+- I like developing new technologies to solve application infrastructure problems.

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- I am extremely loyal to my family.